Korean, Edit

 ⑴ Overview

-① Definition: Study of protein expression patterns
+① Definition: The study of the expression patterns of translated proteins.

-② Targets over a million proteins
+② Targets over a million proteins.

-③ Transcriptomics explains only about 40% of actual proteomics
+③ Transcriptomics explains only about 40% of actual proteomics.

 image